jimahlstrom/HL2IOBoard/zl2te_arduino/README.md

 ## Converting the files:

-It is a Quirk of the Arduino IDE that software must be compiled from a folder within the sketchbook directory and that the "maim" code name must be the same as this directory within the sketchbook directory so in this case I have Jim's n2adr_basic/main.c file to my zl2te_arduino directory and renamed it to zl2te_arduino.ino - Note that all .c or .cpp files are renamed to .ino for the Arduino IDE environment.
+It is a Quirk of the Arduino IDE that software must be compiled from a folder within the sketchbook directory and that the "main" code name must be the same as this directory within the sketchbook directory so in this case I have Jim's n2adr_basic/main.c file to my zl2te_arduino directory and renamed it to zl2te_arduino.ino - Note that all .c or .cpp files are renamed to .ino for the Arduino IDE environment.

 ### Included files: